Quora Saturday: effective leadership, spontaneity, introversion, high performance leadership, rejection from Harvard/Stanford/Columbia, and cheating

 I recommend reviewing my blog posts:

-Also, I took a class called High Performance Leadership at Columbia Business School and the professor, Michael Feiner, wrote a book called, which you may find helpful.
+Also, I took a class called High Performance Leadership at Columbia Business School and the professor, Michael Feiner, wrote a book called The Feiner Points of Leadership, which you may find helpful.
 I found the course and professor fascinating and helpful.

 A: I recommend feeling motivated instead.